cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

     from stocks cross join dates;
 ```

-There are some comments there that are relevat for
+There are some comments there that are relevant for
 [*Liquibase*](https://www.liquibase.org).
 By all means, for development of
 applications, we strongly encourage that you use a **database migration tool**,
 but for this demo we can just push through and apply the changes manually.